 "I see a confident quarterback who can sit back in the pocket and can deliver the ball to whoever he needs to throw the ball," Jeffcoat said.
 "He’s very accurate.
 We want to make sure he’s uncomfortable and not allow him to tear us apart."

 He tore Texas Tech apart, but Kansas State made Jones move, forced him out of the pocket and he coughed up a fumble for a touchdown and threw an ugly interception, too.

-After the game, K-State defensive line made it clear: That was the game plan.
+After the game, the K-State defensive line made it clear: That was the game plan.
 Get Jones moving and make him uncomfortable.
-It'll keep him from shredding defenses and there might be big plays in store for an opportunistic secondary or an enterprising lineman or linebacker that catches Jones in the backfield.
+It'll keep him from shredding defenses and there might be big plays in store for an opportunistic secondary or an enterprising lineman or linebacker who catches Jones in the backfield.

 Texas' defensive line is more than capable of making it happen.
 If not, life could get a little uncomfortable on the Texas sideline.